hefow/home-tax-somalia/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+You can also contribute by visiting our [GitHub repository](https://github.com/alidiamond1/byteso-student-reg.git).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)